-This is a medieval route in an almost forgotten land of inner Spain.
+This is a medieval route in the Aragonese Maestrazgo, an almost forgotten land of inner Spain.
 However, this territory deserves your attention.
 During the Medieval Ages, this vast area was under the jurisdiction of the masters of the different military orders.
 Fighting and praying that was the life there.

 Nevertheless, upon the hardness of those times, the local tough people left an awesome hidden heritage we can enjoy now.
 For many years, those villages kept unknown, even for Spanish people, but currently, now many of them are claiming for their position in the national cultural tourism around the brand Maestrazgo Cultural Park with Turismo de Aragón help.

 This town was not on our plan but once you try to pass through is somewhat impossible not to stop and start learning history.
 Medieval streets with traditional patterns on the walls of the houses all around.
 A walk through its cobbled streets will allow you to contemplate a large number of Renaissance palaces such as Guijarro, Grande or Aliaga houses.
 There is the Hall building, the Purificación church and the Matutano-Daudén house.

 Nearby, the visitor could admire the Sanctuary of Nuestra Señora del Cid, built from an old Roman mausoleum.
 You can also visit the Textile and Clothing Interpretation Center, where you will discover the tradition and importance of textile production in the area.